Dynatrace/OneAgent-SDK-for-Java/README.md

 # Dynatrace OneAgent SDK for Java

 This SDK allows Dynatrace customers to instrument java applications.
-This is useful for technologies where no out of the box sensor is provided or in customer application.
+This is useful for technologies where no out of the box sensor is provided or in customer application are monitored.
 It provides the java implementation of the [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).

 ## Package contents

-- samples directory: contains sample application, which demonstrates the usage of the SDK. see readme inside the samples directory for more details
+- `samples`: contains sample application, which demonstrates the usage of the SDK. see readme inside the samples directory for more details
-- LICENSE file: license under which the whole SDK and sample applications are published
+- `LICENSE`: license under which the whole SDK and sample applications are published

+## Features
+Dynatrace OneAgent SDK for Java adds support for following features (corresponding to features specified in [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK)):
+-  outgoing and incoming remote call

 ## Integrating into your application